-This solution is superior to other solutions because it manages the flow of audio between two radio systems to guard against lost audio.
-Catalyst provides an advanced interface to legacy control stations (SmartNet™, EDACS™, LTR, etc.), modern control stations (DMR, P25, NXDN), and to the wireline interfaces for DMR, P25, and LTE.
-When talk groups on the two systems are patched together using the IntelliLink™ Gateway, Catalyst buffers the audio until the target radio system is ready to re-transmit it so that the complete transmission is routed between the legacy system and the new one.
-Rather than VOX or COR, Catalyst uses the digital messaging, when available, from each system to know when each call starts and stops, creating a more reliable interoperability solution.
-The IntelliLink™ Gateway also creates an electronic record of every call to and from both systems so that the System Administrator can review the call flow after an incident.
+IntelliLink Interworking leverages Catalysts’ expertise in managing radio communications across Internet Protocol (IP) networks.
+Catalyst technology is superior to other solutions because it manages the flow of audio between two radio systems to guard against lost audio.
+Catalyst provides an advanced interface to legacy control stations such as EDACS™, LTR, etc., and modern control stations (DMR, P25, NXDN), and to the wireline interfaces for DMR, P25, and LTE.
+When talk groups on the two systems are connected using IntelliLink™ Interworking, Catalyst buffers the audio until the target radio system is ready to re-transmit it so that the complete transmission is routed between the legacy system and the new one.
+Rather than VOX or COR, Catalyst uses the digital messages, when available, from each system to know when each call starts and stops, creating a more reliable interoperability solution.
+IntelliLink™ Interworking also creates an electronic record of every call to and from both systems so that the System Administrator can review the call flow after an incident.

 IntelliLink™ Interworking is a standards compliant solution, designed to deliver the mission-critical voice communications traditionally transmitted via LMR systems to users communicating across LMR and LTE networks.
 This level of robustness is required by first responders seeking to introduce LTE based mission critical push-to-talk communications into their operations.

 Standards Compliant Interfaces